Norwich is one of the safest cities in the UK and has an abundance of high quality, affordable private accommodation close to the University.

 Before signing any agreement you should understand the clauses it contains.
 Be prepared to ask the landlord/landlady if you can take an agreement away to read it carefully before you sign it.
 Any reasonable landlord/landlady will be happy for you to do this.
 Remember, you are legally entitled to a copy of any contract you sign, so make sure that you are given one.

-Under the Housing Act ’88, what is agreed when you sign the contract is of paramount importance.
+What is agreed when you sign the contract is of paramount importance.
 You could be evicted for breach of contract if you fail to abide by any of the clauses.
-The leaflet ‘Housing Act ’88 – Negotiating with Landlords/Landladies’ is essential reading.
+If you are unsure about anything that you have been asked to sign please make an appointment to see the Accommodation Officer in Student Support who will be able to help you.
+You can contact them on email@example.com.

 Three students discuss their experiences of moving into private accommodation together.